danielfrg/danielfrg.com/content/blog/2013/11/ipython-notebook-aws-salt.md

+---
-Title: One-liner: Deploy python scipy stack with IPython notebook on AWS
+title: "One-liner: Deploy python scipy stack with IPython notebook on AWS"
-Slug: ipython-notebook-aws-salt
+slug: ipython-notebook-aws-salt
-Date: 2013-11-27
+date: 2013-11-27
-Tags: AWS,Python,Salt,Jupyter Notebook,IPython Notebook
+tags: ["AWS", "Python", "Salt", "Jupyter Notebook", "IPython Notebook"]
-Author: Daniel Rodriguez
+author: Daniel Rodriguez
+---

 **Problem:** How many times have you needed to create a powerful EC2 instance with the the python scientific stack installed and the ipython notebook running?
 I have to do this at least 2 or 3 times every week.